KV-APAC-DNA/gitadfadbplt001/.github/pull_request_template.md

 (Optional -- remove this section if not needed) Include any notes about things that need to happen before this PR is merged, e.g.:
 - [ ] Change the base branch
-- [ ] Update dbt Cloud jobs
+- [ ] Update ADF Artifacts triggers
-- [ ] Ensure PR #56 is merged
+- [ ] Ensure PR #xx is merged
 -->

 ## Screenshots:
 <!---
-Include a screenshot of the relevant section of the updated DAG.
-You can access your version of the DAG by running `dbt docs generate && dbt docs serve`.
+Include a screenshot of the relevant section of the updated ADF Artifacts.
 -->

-## Validation of models:
+## Validation of ADF Artifacts:
 <!---
-Include any output that confirms that the models do what is expected.
-This might be a link to an in-development dashboard in your BI tool, or a query that compares an existing model with a new one.
+Include any output that confirms that the ADF Artifacts do what is expected.
+This might be a link to an in-development work, or a query that compares an existing ADF Artifacts results with a new one.
 -->

-## Changes to existing models:
+## Changes to existing ADF Artifacts:
 <!---
 Include this section if you are changing any existing models.
-Link any related pull requests on your BI tool, or instructions for merge (e.g. whether old models should be dropped after merge, or whether a full-refresh run is required) -->
+Link any related pull requests, or instructions for merge (e.g. whether old models should be dropped after merge, or whether a full-refresh run is required) -->